matanox/clojure-tutorial/readme.md

 (.
 Math sin x)        ; alternatively by sugared form: (Math/sin x)
 ```

-Other than facilitating Java interop, clojure is not object oriented.
+Other than facilitating Java and javascript interop, clojure is not object oriented.
 Object Orientation is just one way to model the world and clojure provides for a more natural way of managing state, which we will arrive at later.
 But we can use any Java object as shown above, building on top existing Java libraries.

 Similarly to Java interop, when using [clojurescript](https://github.com/clojure/clojurescript), we can also use javascript native functions and javascript libraries.
 For example:
 ```